Voilett-Roze/asus/Custom-domains-with-dnsmasq.md

 2. Go to `Administration -> System` and disable `Enable SSH config option`

 # More
+* You can run webserver directly on the router [howto](https://github.com/RMerl/asuswrt-merlin/wiki/Lighttpd-web-server-with-PHP-support-through-Entware)
-For more dnsmasq options check [manual](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html)
+* For more dnsmasq options check [manual](http://www.thekelleys.org.uk/dnsmasq/docs/dnsmasq-man.html)